NamelessProj/PlatformerGame/README.md

 | `Left Click`     | Attack            |
 | `Right Click`    | Power Attack      |

+## Settings
+When you start the game, the settings will be loaded.
+In there we store the volume, if the music is muted, if the sfx are muted and the scale to display the game.

+The scale is calculated based on your screen size.
+So if the game is too big or too small, you can change in the file `settings.txt` the value of the scale.
+You can basically change other variables too, but the scale is the only one that you can't change in game.

+## Saves
+You can save the game whenever you want and the next time you play the game, you'll be able to continue where you were.

 ## Libraries
 I used libraries to enhanced sound management.